ayasrah/mahaam/README.md

 ### Overview

-Mahaam is an open-sourced, production-ready ToDo app implemented in C#, Java, Go, TypeScript, and Python.
+Mahaam is a proof-of-concept (POC) todo app for different technologies and frameworks.
+Currently it is implemented in **`C#, Java, Go, TypeScript, and Python`** and the app is live on app stores.

 ### Purpose

-I started Mahaam as a proof-of-concept for different technologies and architectures.
-I wanted it to go deeper than the typical shallow ToDo apps, that's why I added real-world functionalites and pushed it to production to complete the cycle.
+I created Mahaam to be a deeper proof-of-concept, making it useful for me and others.
+That's why I added more functions than typical todo apps and pushed it to production (app stores) to add real value.

-### Source Code
+### Philosophy

-Currently, Mahaam is implemented in five languages: **`C#, Java, Go, TypeScript, and Python`** with exact functionality, all expose exact API endpoints and all connected to same database schema.
+Mahaam is implemented across different languages with identical functionality.
+All versions expose the same API endpoints and connect to the same database schema.

-In the code, I tried to give the value to the business model and maintainability rather than a language or framework, and to address challenges like spaghetti code and overengineering.
+Maybe one language is better than another for a specific use case; however, these principles are what Mahaam cares about regardless of language or framework, and they are common throughout:

+- Does the app meet **business and user** needs?
+- Is the **app data model** well designed?
+- Is the codebase **readable and maintainable**?

 ### Mahaam.dev

-[Mahaam.dev](https://mahaam.dev) spotlights the following backend service concepts through Mahaam.
+[Mahaam.dev](https://mahaam.dev) is the technical docs for Mahaam, it outlines these concepts at a high level.

-1. Service Setup: App creation.
+1. Service Setup: Service creation.
-2. Service Design: Functionality, data model, system design, and maintainability principles.
+2. Service Design: Functionality, data model, api design, and maintainability.
-3. Service Module: Module parts: Controller, Service and Repo.
+3. Service Module: Controllers, services and repositories.
-4. Service Infra: Shared app utilities.
+4. Service Infra: Service utilities.
 5. Service Testing: Integration tests.

-### Philosophy

-Maybe one language is better than another for a specific use case; however, these principles are what Mahaam cares about regardless of language or framework, and they are common throughout:

-- Does the app meet **business and user** needs.
-- Is the **app model** well designed.
-- Is the codebase readable.
-- Is the codebase **maintainable**.
-- Avoid overengineering (more in Java/C# codebases).
-- Avoid spaghetti code (more in JavaScript codebases).

 ### Target Audience